-On the face of it, Dapper Cadaver is a shop with an unassuming, windowless storefront underneath the landing pattern of the Burbank Airport.
-Its sign advertises “Props Rentals, Sales, Halloween,” and something called “Casualty Simulation.”
+Dapper Cadaver is a shop with an unassuming, windowless storefront with a sign out front advertising “Props Rentals, Sales, Halloween.”

 Inside could either scare the shit out of some people or if you’re like me and grew up watching horror films and subscribing to Fangoria magazine as a kid, this place feels like heaven.